Ethanlloyd21/Workout-Tracker/README.md

 # General Info

+#### Build With:
 - Workout-Tracker application is build with Mongo database, a Mongoose schema and handle routes with Express using HTML, CSS, JavaScript and jQuery.
+#### Goal:
-- The overall goal of this application was to design the back-end logic in order for the front-end to display exercise results.
+- The overall goal of this project is to design the back-end logic in order for the front-end to display exercise results.

 ![](image/dashboard.PNG)